alvi83252-dot/The-CRUDs---HackSussex/README.md

 # Why We Used Auth0

-We used Auth0 because BinFinder needs a secure and scalable way to separate casual browsing from trusted contribution.
+We used Auth0 because BinBuddy needs a secure and scalable way to separate casual browsing from trusted contribution.
 Auth0 supports authentication and authorisation using OpenID Connect (OIDC) and OAuth 2.0, and it issues tokens such as JWTs that can be used to protect backend routes and APIs.
 This is useful for a platform like ours, where users may be allowed to browse publicly but must be authenticated before submitting reports, earning XP, or accessing account-linked features.
 Auth0 is a strong fit for this project because it helps us:
 •	verify user identity securely